 If you would you like to work with us, or have a project that we could support, please get in touch with us by email or call 01227 459 401.

-The Communities and Partnerships Framework of the Diocese of Canterbury is a member of the Green Pilgrimage Network (GPN), a global network of pilgrim cities and other sites which are sacred to many different religious traditions.
+The Communities and Partnerships Framework of the Diocese of Canterbury is a member of the European Green Pilgrimage Network – Interreg and the Green Pilgrimage Network (GPN), a global network of pilgrim cities and other sites which are sacred to many different religious traditions.
 They are all united in sharing a vision “of pilgrims in all continents, and the pilgrim cities that receive them, becoming models of care for the environment and leaving a positive footprint on the earth.”
 Read more »

 This annual business even takes place at the Detling show ground and is focused on creating opportunities for Kent organisations to do business, as well as bring the latest business insight and practical thinking to the community.
 Communities and Partnerships has had a presence at the fair since 2011, with the aim of making new contacts and interesting businesses to think about their corporate social responsibility.